grotan1/denon-avr-3805/README.md

 | `switch`        | Controls power and mute functions.                                       |
 | `media_player`  | Full media player control with volume, sources, and power.                |

+## Features

+- **Custom Device Naming**: Set a personalized name for your Denon AVR-3805 during setup
+- **Real-time Status**: Monitor connectivity, volume levels, and input sources
+- **Power Control**: Turn the AVR on/off and control mute function
+- **TCP/IP Connection**: Connect directly via network using serial-over-TCP
+- **Broad Compatibility**: May work with other Denon AVR models that have serial ports and similar command protocols

 ## Configuration

-The integration connects to the Denon AVR-3805 via serial port exposed over TCP using ser2net.
+The integration connects to the Denon AVR-3805 via serial port exposed over TCP using ser2net or similar tools.

+### Setting up Serial-to-TCP Bridge

 1. On your Raspberry Pi (or host with serial access), install and configure ser2net:
    ```bash
    sudo apt install ser2net
    ```

-   Create or edit `/etc/ser2net.yaml` with the following configuration:
+2. Create or edit `/etc/ser2net.yaml` with the following configuration:
    ```yaml
    connection: &con01
      accepter: tcp,2000